 Conflict of Interest Disclosure

-SSA’s conflict of interest standards for journal editors is based on the standards and best practices developed by the Committee on Publication Ethics (COPE).
+SSA’s conflict of interest standards for journal editors are based on the standards and best practices developed by the Committee on Publication Ethics (COPE).
 Under these guidelines, a conflict of interest (COI) is defined as a set of conditions in which professional judgement concerning a primary interest (such as validity of research) tends to be unduly influenced by a secondary interest (such as financial or material gain).

 Please identify any potential conflicts of interest by completing the conflict of interest form.
 You will be taken to the conflict of interest form after submitting this form.